How to Claim Tokens for Ethereum Beneficiaries

 Most of the EVM-based Blockchains leveraging a _scan explorer (e.g. Basescan for Base), has this tool

-1. Click on Sign Message and connect the Ethereum Wallet and the corresponding eligible Ethereum account.
+Sign Messageand connect the Ethereum Wallet and the corresponding eligible Ethereum account. - In the

 Please use only official Ethereum tooling to construct this signature.
 The message to be signed needs to follow a specific format, as specified by EIP-191.
 Attempts to manually craft the message and the signature might result in a failed claim on zkVerify.